-Eligible employees may elect to contribute between 1% and 50% of their annual compensation on apre-tax or Roth 401K basis or any combination of the two, as defined in the Plan, subject to certain IRC limitations.
-Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
+Eligible employees may elect to contribute between 1% and 50% of their annual compensation on a pre-tax or Roth 401K basis or any combination of the two, as defined in the Plan, subject to certain IRC limitations.
+Participants who have attained age 50 before the end of the plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.
-The Plan utilizes a safe harbor design under Internal Revenue Service ("IRS") regulations in which employee pre-tax and employer matching contributions are not subject to discrimination testing.
+The Plan utilizes a safe harbor design under Internal Revenue Service ("IRS") regulations in which employee pre-tax, Roth and employer matching contributions are not subject to discrimination testing.
 The Company matches 100% on the first 6% of compensation that a participant contributes to the Plan.
-Effective January 1, 2018, the Plan was amended to include an eligible automatic enrollment contribution arrangement.
+The Plan includes an eligible automatic enrollment contribution arrangement.
 Participants are automatically enrolled at a 2% deferral contribution upon attainment of the eligibility requirements, unless the Plan receives documentation from the participant before this date to do otherwise.
-Effective September 1, 2018, the Plan was amended to include Roth 401K contributions and rollovers.